 - Circle - Measure the diameter.
 This is the whole distance across the top of the table.

-Calculate out the Drop
+Step 2 - Calculate the Drop

 The next thing to work out is the amount of drop you wish to have.
 This is the amount that the tablecloth extends over the edge towards the floor.